bormaxi8080/osint-timeline/DRAFT.md

 It presses a little, but it doesn't hurt anymore.

+This white bird of God,
+flying by in a light sleep,
+is marked by man and hell:
+with a black oil stain.
+Expecting nothing from us,
+but answering for our sins,
+here it is,
+here it is,
+here it is,
+blackened by our stain.

+NONSENSE
+As long as, as long as, in the black yard, the geese of time chased the holy children and with pink heels in sawdust and resin these children ran and sang le-le-le.
+But no one could get out beyond the sharp picket fence, as long as - prick, prick, prick.
+The geese of time chased the holy children in the black, in the black, in the black yard.
+The children trampled their heels into the chewing black earth and mommy, and daddy, and granny with the pig.
+And they themselves lay down there under the heels of their newly born children and cursed them.
+The geese of time chase, chase everyone and everything.
+And the earth watches, watches with greedy eyes

 How Russian propaganda is looking for personnel.
 Billboard caption: "Looking for poets".

 ----